Installing and Configuring MicroStrategy Library

-- MongoDB is an open-source document-oriented database used to store collaboration data for the MicroStrategy Library application.
+- PostgreSQL is an open-source relational database management system used to store collaboration data for the MicroStrategy Library application.

-The following diagram shows the Library architecture, including the Collaboration Server, shown in blue.
+The following diagram shows the Library architecture, including the Collaboration Server.

 Messages flow in both directions of a Web Socket connection.
 The MicroStrategy Collaboration Server manages which messages go to which clients based on a publish-subscribe model.
 A client application may publish a comment to a topic, and all clients subscribed to the topic will be notified.